New York’s Climate Plan

 New York’s Climate Plan Needs Nuclear Energy

-See Nuclear New York comments on Public Service Commission order regarding the state’s Zero Emissions Target, filed on August 2023.
+Nuclear New York has been a regular contributor to New York State Public Service Commission’s order regarding the state’s Zero Emissions Target, including April 2024 and August 2023.

 In November 2022, New York State Energy Research and Development Authority (NYSERDA) presented the benefits of adding nuclear generation capacity to the state’s climate plans: New Yorkers can save money, resources, and land by reducing the amount of intermittent generation capacity and storage needs.
 Now the state needs to plan and incentivize the development of nuclear plants to meet climate commitments while underwriting energy security and societal prosperity.